-From August to November 2018, Council conducted a 3 stage community consultation program to find out what were the main concerns that Hornsby Shire residents had about waste and what their priorities are in addressing these issues.
+From August to November 2018, Council conducted a 3 stage community consultation process, to find out what were the main concerns of Hornsby Shire residents regarding waste and what their priorities are in addressing these issues.

 You told us these were your most important waste issues: